1Password/onepassword-operator/USAGEGUIDE.md

 - **WATCH_NAMESPACE:** *(default: watch all namespaces)*: Comma separated list of what Namespaces to watch for changes.
 - **POLLING_INTERVAL** *(default: 600)*: The number of seconds the 1Password Kubernetes Operator will wait before checking for updates from 1Password.
 - **AUTO_RESTART** (default: false): If set to true, the operator will restart any deployment using a secret from 1Password.
 This can be overwritten by namespace, deployment, or individual secret.
 More details on AUTO_RESTART can be found in the ["Configuring Automatic Rolling Restarts of Deployments"](#configuring-automatic-rolling-restarts-of-deployments) section.
+- **LABEL_SELECTOR** *(default: empty — reconcile all items)*: A [Kubernetes label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) (for example `env=prod` or `app in (a,b)`).
+When set, the operator only reconciles `OnePasswordItem` resources whose labels match the selector.
+Use distinct selectors when running multiple operators that watch the same namespaces so each manages only its own items.

 To deploy the operator, simply run the following command: